golflounge18/golflounge18-web/README.md

     - Need photo of Allen teaching a kid - lesson in action
     - Group lessons only on off-peak days
     - Need pics and bios of teaching instructors
+    - Trackman makes coaching more fun and it enables us to get better results with students faster - quote from instructor
+- Play/Learn
+    - Spicing up the coaching sessions with supervised playing
 - 404 must have a golf related image (see 404.html)
 - Uncomment / Fix / Get testimonials on index.html
 - All images must have an alt tag